CharlieGo19/devops-notes/aws-sa-ass-learning/README.md

         across 4 availability zones, 4*4=16.
 Again, if we started with a /18, we would not have /22 in each of the subnets.

+    Custom VPC Architecture Notes:

+        i.
+VPCs are regionally isolated and regionally resilient. ii.
+It allows for multiple isolated networks within a Region. iii.
+No traffic is allowed in or out of the network without explicit configuration. iv.
+Anything that fails within a custom VPC is isolated to everything within that VPC or anything connected to it.
+        v.
+The have flexible configuration (as opposed to the default VPC), which can be simple, multi-tier or part of a hybrid network.
+        vi.
+They can be hosted on as a default tenancy (on shared hardware) or as a dedicated tenancy (dedicated hardware).
+        v.
+Custom VPCs can use IPv4 and Public IPs.
+It's main method of communication is IPv4 Private CIDR blocks.
+Public IPs are used when you want to make resources public.
+Each VPC is allocated 1 primary private CIDR block which has two main restrictions, at a minimum is must be /28 and a maximum /16 prefixes.
+        vi.
+After creation you can create secondary IPv4 CIDR blocks, by default there's a max of 5 which can be increased via support ticket.
+        vii.
+A VPC can optionally be assigned a single IPv6 /56 CIDR block.
+The block is either assigned by AWS or you can use a block that you own.
+All IPv6 addresses assigned by AWS are all publicly routable as IPv6 doesn't have the concept of public and private IP Addresses.
+But you still need to explicitly allow connectivity.
+        viii.
+DNS in a VPC is provided by R53, it's available on the VPCs Base IP + 2 Address (if the base IP Address is 10.10.0.0, the DNS IP Address would be 10.10.0.2). ix.
+Two options critical for how a DNS functions within a VPC:`

+              - enableDnsHostHostNames: this determines whether instances with public IP Addresses are given public hostnames, therefore, if this is set to true, instances will get given public hostnames.
+              - enableDnsSupport: enabled DNS resolution, if enabled, instances within the VPC can use the DNS IP Address.

     Note: for CIDR ranges read https://docs.aws.amazon.com/vpc/latest/userguide/vpc-cidr-blocks.html
+    Note: Help for visualising CIDR ranges https://cidr.xyz
+    Note: Any resource provisioned as part of the VPC on dedicated hardware, must also be on dedicated hardware.
+          This can get expensive.
+    Note: Because IPv6 is still being implemented, it has a subset of features that IPv4 has, but is catching up.

 [awsLocateSecurityCredentials]: ./images/aws-security-credentials.png
 [awsAddMFA]: ./images/aws-add-mfa.png